 I always consider that ‘Right-First-Time’ is the fundamental metric for an artwork service.
 This is a simple pass or fail metric – did the artwork pass through the process once or was any change required?
 This is difficult to achieve on a consistent basis and requires focus and persistence.
-This is the subject I am going to explore further in this series of Right-First-Time articles, along with 10 essential tips to help you get it Right-First-Time.
+This is the subject I am going to explore further in this series of Right-First-Time blogs, along with 10 essential tips to help you get it Right-First-Time.

 Right-first-time tip 3: Make sure all the information is correct before starting, using an artwork brief